Skip to main content

 Schedule a Confidential Consultation With a Riverside County Employment Lawyer Today

-At the Law Office of Karen J. Sloat, APC, we have the professional expertise to help employers navigate complex legal matters.
+At Sloat Law Group, we have the professional expertise to help employers navigate complex legal matters.
 If you are facing a lawsuit from a current or former employee, we are here to help.
 Contact us today for a completely confidential initial consultation.
 Our law firm represents employers in Riverside County and all around the Coachella Valley.

 Sources: